CyberFlameGO/svnpython/Doc/library/configparser.rst

    true) for *internal* storage of non-string values, full functionality (including interpolation and output to files) can only be achieved using string values.

-   .. versionadded:: 1.6

 .. method:: RawConfigParser.write(fileobject)

-   Write a representation of the configuration to the specified file object.
+   Write a representation of the configuration to the specified file object, which must be opened in text mode (accepting strings).
 This representation can be parsed by a future :meth:`read` call.

-   .. versionadded:: 1.6

 .. method:: RawConfigParser.remove_option(section, option)